It’s that time of the year, when exams are front and centre—and many of you are feeling the stress.

 Take a step back.
 Realize how far you’ve come and how much further you can go—and be proud of your efforts so far.
 Remember, you are not defined by your grades!

-Habits to curb your stress levels
+Habits that can help flatten your stress levels

 Social media can be overwhelming—it’s no wonder that smartphones are linked to increased stress.